Rangi42/polishedcrystal/README.md

    * Individual party/day-care icons for each Pokémon
 * No badge boosts to stats or types
 * New default player names
+* Graveler, Kadabra, Machoke, and Haunter evolve by level-up instead of trading

 ## To do: